CrazyMadHacker/DataControl/README.md

   Go through all your accounts privacy settings as well as their privacy policy to restric access, opt out of any data collecting you can and if their privacy policy has too many red flags, find another provider.
 If you must keep a certain proivider or social media account, think twice before you post.
 Your images you post and content you share can quickly become the property of that site to sell or resuse if they their privacy policy includes:
   > as royalty-free, transferable, sub-licensable, worldwide license or  nonexclusive, irrevocable, worldwide, perpetual, unlimited, assignable, sublicenseable, fully paid up and royalty-free right to us to copy, prepare derivative works of, improve, distribute, publish, remove, retain, add, process, analyze, use and commercialize, in any way now known or in the future discovered, any information you provide.

-Cloud storage that doesn't have zero knowledge encryption can unlock your files and depending what is in their privacy policy they can scan and review everything as needed.
+Cloud storage that doesn't have zero knowledge encryption can unlock your files and depending what is in their privacy policy they can scan and review everything as needed.<br>
-Companies can also changes their terms whenever they want as long as they inform thier customers about the changes.
+Companies can also changes their terms whenever they want as long as they inform thier customers about the changes, so don't ignore those policy change emails!

-To skirt around lawsuits from them being extra arbitaion clauses have been added which takes your right to take the company to court and having group complaints freom multipl.e users.
+To skirt around lawsuits from them being extra arbitration clauses have been added which takes your right to take the company to court and having group complaints freom multiple users, opt out of arbitration clasues.